PIM for e-commerce

 Higher conversion rates

 Accurate, enriched product information fosters trust and influences purchasing decisions.
 By delivering consistent content across all touchpoints—marketplaces, social platforms, and DTC sites—PIM users often see a 20% increase in conversion rates.
 Rich media, clear specs, and localized data all contribute to stronger engagement.
+Read our guide on maximising e-commerce conversion.

 Reduced product returns